lzkostina/607_Project_2/docs/BASELINE.md

 ```bash
 make all
 ```
-Each individual setting requires approximately 30 minutes, and running all settings locally would take more than a day.
+Each individual setting requires approximately 30 minutes, and running all settings locally would take a little less than a day.
 Since the computational cost is primarily determined by $(n, p, n\_\text{trials})$ rather than by $(k, A)$, I selected one representative configuration for detailed profiling.

 ---